juancarlospaco/plz/README.md

 $ plz fakecommits          # Generate "Fake" Git commits (Restart CI,trigger GitHub Actions,etc).
 $ plz bug                  # Python Bug Report Assistant (Interactive).
 $
 $ plz --python=/path/to/python  # Full path to a Python executable to use, defaults to autodetect.
-$ plz --enUsUtf8           # Force Encoding to UTF-8 and Language to English
+$ plz --dotenv="/path/to/.env"  # Full path to a Type-safe DotEnv file.
 $ plz --cleanpyc           # Clean all __pycache__ and *.pyc
 $ plz --cleanpypackages    # Clean all __pypackages__
 $ plz --cleantemp          # Clean all temporary folder.